 - Esophageal Stage: The esophageal stage consists of relaxing and tightening the openings of the esophagus and pushing food into the stomach.
 This part is mostly involuntary.

-Signs and Symptoms of Infant Feeding Problems and Disorders
+Signs and Manifestations of Infant Feeding Problems and Disorders

 Infants with feeding problems may exhibit a number of signs and symptoms, but keep in mind that signs and symptoms will vary according to each individual and the severity of the feeding issues.
 Common signs and symptoms of infant feeding problems include: